TREAD IN OUR FOOTSTEPS

 Behind the grim data lies one of southern Africa’s most beautiful and diverse countries.
 Despite their endless troubles, Zimbabweans have never lost their humour and resolve, they are culturally strong, welcoming and vibrant.
 The thundering Victoria Falls is the most obvious attraction, bungee jumping and white water rafting blend beautifully with the laid back vibe of the town.
 The wilderness of Mana Pools National Park is home to one of Africas strongest Wild Dog populations, the ruins of Great Zimbabwe are awe inspiring and the majestic Matopos are steeped in tradition.
 Hwange National Park is a wildlife haven along the banks of the Zambezi River while further upstream is the great Lake Kariba on which dreamy days can be spent aboard a houseboat.
 Despite its global image, Zimbabwe is still a true African gem.

 South Africa is a rich tapestry of landscapes and people affectionately known as the Rainbow Nation.
 Father of this beautiful land will always be Nelson Mandela.
 With more than 11 official languages, South Africa is culturally diverse and this flows over into its landscapes and wildlife.
 Cape Town, the mother city is a beating heart no more than an hour from ancient vineyards, deserted coastlines with whale colonies and beautiful mountains.
-Further up the west coast are the Cederberg Mountains that bust into colour every spring.
+Further up the west coast are the Cederberg Mountains that burst into colour every spring.
 The world renowned Kruger National Park is in the east of the country and is home to some of the finest safari lodges in the world, the game viewing is outstanding.
 Further east still is the diving paradise of St Lucia above the vibrant city of Durban.
 Travel south and you reach the Wild Coast, massive stretches of wild beaches undisturbed by humans where diving with the great Sardine Run occurs every year.
 Any visit to Southern Africa should include a stop in this great nation - Mzanzi.

 The original heart of the safari - East Africa is home to the most iconic African landscapes and some its most iconic people.
 The snow-capped Mount Kilimanjaro presides over the great plains of the Serengeti and Maasai Mara as they roll into the rainforests of central Africa.
 The Great Migration occurs here when millions of Wildebeest and Zebra follow the seasonal rains, famously crossing the Crocodile infested Mara River as part of their journey.
 This is the largest movement of terrestrial mammals on earth.
 There are deep history and cultural elements to explore while visiting the Maasai and Samburu people.
 Along the beautiful coastlines the warm Indian Ocean provides an entirely different tapestry of underwater plants and animals.
 The diving opportunities are some of the best in the world.
 Just off the coast is the island of Zanzibar, full of colourful history and tradition a visit here is a delightful assault on the senses and is not to be missed.